shensilv/ADphenotype/extract_AD_RAP.md

-# Here are instructions on how to extract the refined Atopic Dermatitis phenotype from the UK BioBank research analysis platform.
+# Instructions on how to extract the refined Atopic Dermatitis phenotype from the UK BioBank research analysis platform.

 ## 1 - Set up jupyterlab on user interface